MA History and History of Art

 Please note that some programmes do not have Discover Uni data available.

 You will bear the costs of printing some of your work.
 For example, your final year dissertation must be submitted on paper.

-There may also be small costs associated with travel to visit exhibitions, but these are usually limited to £10-£20 per visit.
+There may also be small costs associated with travel to visit exhibitions, but these are usually limited to £10 to £20 per visit.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.